Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 - Create one or more Materials for the Mesh.
 - Create one or more images for each UV Layout and aspect of the texture.
 Either
   - paint directly on the mesh using Texture Paint in the 3D View,
-  - load and/or edit an image in the UV Editor window, or
+  - load and/or edit an image in the UV/Image Editor, or
-  - Bake the existing materials into an image for the UV Editor window.
+  - Bake the existing materials into an image for the UV/Image Editor.
 - Apply those images as UV Textures to the mesh to affect one or more aspects of the mesh.
   This is done by using one or more of the numerous Map To options.
 For example,
   - map to Color to affect the diffuse coloring of the mesh,